-Presently there are no training organisations located in San Marino.
-This section only applies to applicants who propose to establish a training organisation in San Marino for cabin crew training.
+[This section applies to applicants who propose to establish a training organisation approved to conduct initial cabin crew training for cabin crew.]

 3.2 Management and Staffing

 (a) General

 An adequate number of qualified, competent staff is to be employed and the management structure should ensure supervision of all grades of staff by persons who have the necessary experience and qualities.
 The CAA will place particular emphasis on the qualifications and competence of all training staff in their specialisation and in training techniques.
 A Training Organisation is considered normally to be a single organisation, staffed, equipped and operated in a suitable environment, offering the practical training and theoretical instruction required for the course provided.
 Where training is provided at multiple locations, all sites will be subject to inspection.